-There is one Declaration of Interests from Governors for 2018/19.
+There are two Declaration of Interests from Governors for 2019/20.

 The following checklist gives a brief insight into what is involved in being a Governor at Ling Bob J I & N School

 Your views are valued so please take part actively in discussion.

 Be an active member of committees

 Prepare for meetings

 Carry out agreed actions

 Please refer to agreed protocol, using ICT and email protocol

 Visit the school on a regular basis

 Actively participate in identifying and meeting training needs so as to constantly evolve as a Governing body